UO-BGMP/deduper-jakevc/README.md

 Here I will begin developing a strategy for writing my own PCR duplicate removal tool in Python that de-duplicates a sorted SAM file of aligned reads.

-### Begin
+### Starting materials
 We start with a SAM file of uniquely mapped reads.
-First `samtools sort` will be used to sort the SAM file by base position, and return the sorted file in SAM format.
+First `samtools sort` will be used to sort reads in the SAM file by left-most base position, and return the sorted file in SAM format.
 A samtools command of this format could be used:

 ```
-samtools sort -O sam -T sample.sort -o sample.sort.sam sample.sam
+samtools sort -T sample.sort -o sample.sort.sam sample.sam
 ```

-Now that the same file is sorted.
-We need to account for simple soft-clipping of the aligned reads.
+Make sure to douible check that this sorts reads by left-most base position

+### High-level functions

+A function is needed to parse the forth field of the alignment section, returning the 1-based left-most mapping position of each read.

+A function will be needed to parse the CIGAR string, and determine the level of soft clipping for the reads.
+If (regex to match number followed by S), returning the number of bases (if any) soft clipped.

+A function is needed to apply the soft-clip matching to reads that have the same left-most base position, but have soft clipped nucleotides.

+### Algorithm

+Take in file <example>.sam

+Remove SAM header

+Clean reads by removing reads with RNAME (field 3) set to "\*"

+Don't consider reads with flag && 4 == True (only consider mapped reads)

+Step through reads one at a time, storing each read to a dictionary with the left-most base position as they key, and a list (sequence, qscore, sclipped) as the value.

+If that left-most base position is already in the dictionary, determine if the sequences are identical.

+If they are, retain the sequence of highest quality.
+If not identical, If soft clipped, determine if there is exact match past soft clipped bases, if match retain highest quality read.

+Return a file, <example>.dedup.sam